simon-staal/Odyssey_C_Compiler/admin/log.md

 *Update_1*
 Added `While` class in AST for while loops, now correctly producing the AST for while, added relevant test cases to AST section.
 This now means our parser / AST is fully able to parse all the basic features outlined by the spec.
 The goal now is to finish codegen for all these constructs, and then to start on intermediate features.

+**20/03/2021**
+Solved a big issue where our parser wouldn't correctly work when variables were declared and initialised at the same time, added new AST class to handle it.
+Also worked a lot more on register allocation / representation in context, seems to be working and passing more tests. <del>*Note: We were passing test cases where assembly being produced was wrong, I'm not sure why this was the case, might need to clarify with UTA.*</del> **never mind, I fixed this issue in the script**.
+Just need to keep working on codegen and running more tests.